 CRS

-The Common Reporting Standard (CRS) was developed by the OECD on the mandate of the G20.
+The Common Reporting Standard (CRS) was developed by the Organisation for Economic Co-operation and Development (OECD) on the mandate of the G20.
 It is the global standard for the automatic exchange of financial account information for tax purposes.

 Legislation & Resources